 The best moderator DM has a solid understanding of the rules of the game.
-You can't interpret the rules if you don't know them.
 Make sure that the players know about any changes (or house rules) you're incorporating into the game.
 When a situation comes up that isn't covered by the rules, make a decision.
 Don't be afraid to ask the players for suggestions, but remember that your decision is final.
 The adventure must go on, so decide on a ruling and get back to the action of play as quickly as possible.

 The DM has the ultimate authority over the game, even over something that is clearly covered in a rulebook.
 Use this power wisely.
-If you decide to overturn a rule for the game, clearly explain to the players why you are doing it and then make a note of the change so that you can fairly and consistently apply the rule change in the future.
-The same goes for house rules and new rules you create to cover situations unique to your campaign.
+If you decide to overturn a rule for the game, clearly explain to the players why you're doing it and then make a note of the change so that you can fairly and consistently apply the rule change in the future.
+The same goes for house rules and new rules you create.
 The players must trust you in this role, or the game will come crashing down around you.
 Nothing earns that trust better than when you make fair and consistent rulings on a regular basis.